GreenFrogMCBE/GreenFrogMCBE/README.md

 ## Credits

-@andriycraft - For creating this software
+-@andriycraft - For creating this software

 @AnyBananaGAME - For creating multilang (#9)